-We will achieve our goal of getting down to 130 new HIV diagnoses a year using strategies that support each of those five pillars.
+We will achieve our goal of getting down to fewer than 130 new HIV diagnoses a year using strategies that support each of those five pillars.
 Visit each strategy page for more detail about our planned activities:

 First, there are fundamental social threats: structural racism, stigma, and inequity.
 The negative impact of racism on health is widely recognized, and ongoing systemic, structural change is needed to improve health outcomes in historically marginalized communities.
 Improving health and well-being in these communities is no small task — meaningful change requires respect and cultural humility while addressing ways to undo the systems that hold damaging policies in place.
-As part of this plan and for all future actions, DC Health acknowledges and will address the impact of structural racism on sexual health and HIV outcomes.We will begin by developing a framework for promoting social justice in our work, centering the voices and lives of Black and Latino people and creating our principles and dedicating resources to erode racism and inequity.
+As part of this plan and for all future actions, DC Health acknowledges and will address the impact of structural racism on sexual health and HIV outcomes.We will begin by developing a framework for promoting social justice in our work, centering the voices and lives of Black and Latino/a/x people and creating our principles and dedicating resources to erode racism and inequity.
 Internally, DC Health will intentionally look at race and racism, working mindfully and fully taking into account the diversity of the populations it serves, the diversity of its workforce, and the larger context in which DC Health delivers programs and develops policies.